zac-garby/siphon/README.md

 # Siphon DB

+> Warning: Not all features mentioned in this document are implemented yet!

 Siphon is a NoSQL database with a straightforward and powerful query syntax.
 Querying is done using _selectors_ - here are a few:

 ```ruby